federatedcloud/NixTemplates/README.md

 Nix provides reproducible builds for software, all the way down to the system level.
 This is done by way of keeping track of which commit revision of [nixpkgs](https://github.com/nixos/nixpkgs) was used at the time of the build.
-THe user can also pin versions of particular software dependencies by coding them into the nix expression (think build script).
+The user can also pin versions of particular software dependencies by coding them into the nix expression (think build script).

 ### Singularity